ancandi/Night-Mode-Disabler-Whitelist-M/README.md

 <br>

 ## 🛠️ How to Use
 * **Install**: Use a userscript manager such as Tampermonkey, Greasemonkey, or mobile equivalents like Kiwi or Via.
-Install link found here:

   [Night Mode Disabler Whitelist – JavaScript](https://github.com/ancandi/Night-Mode-Disabler-Whitelist-M/blob/main/night-mode-disabler.js)